 Involve Your Children

 Everyone eats the harvest so why not have everyone earn it?
 That sounds more harsh than intended but it's only fair that everyone puts in some time from weeding to pulling the goods out of the ground!
 From the time our adult children were young we involved them in the garden and guess what?
 You know the answer!
 They love to grow their own crops now and have surprised me time and time again at their love of this hobby.
-One of my daughters introduced me to kale and we now have a great crop of kale in the garden.
+One of my daughters currently works for a non-profit that teaches about sustainability and organic farming.

 It will be helpful if you can have the proper tools for your young children so invest in some childrens size garden tools.
 This will make them feel special and help them perform their duties better since the tools will fit their hands better.
 I love the child size wheel barrows too!